AIHubCentral/docs/assets/Essentials/What's RVC.md

 !!!
 NOTES:
 - For inference, the storage requirement varies depending on the fork.
 It can be around 5 to 9 GB
 - If you don't meet these requirements, it's more convenient to use RVC on the cloud.
-- Regarding GPUs, RVC is only compatible with NVIDIA.
-Learn below why.
 !!!

 ===